Does the source determine the value?

 Can you execute the advice without creating an adverse increase in your work efforts?
 Many systems are complex and comprehensive, promising grand repositioning and resolution to many productivity needs and problems.
 They require commitment and application for their success, and their failure comes not from the system but from the application.
 For example let’s look at the popular approach by David Allen, Getting Things Done.
 There are a huge number of advocates of this solution and just as many people who have successfully implemented it into their daily lives.
 When I applied my own evaluation criteria to the approach (after several attempts to make it work for me) I found the effort needed to implement the solution was never going to be practical for me.
 Again, it is not a failing in the solution nor is it a failing in myself, but rather a recognition that my personal needs and style required a different solution.

 Can the advice become a repeatable contributor to your daily productivity methodology?
 We have all fallen prey to the instance of the “hot hack.”
 The simple, quick trick that promises to solve a productivity issue in short order.
 The challenge often comes from these hacks not being truly sustainable over the long term.
 An example of this for me became the “shared solution.”
-Many methodologies recommend improving your productivity by engaging others into your system.
+Many methodologies recommend improving your productivity by engaging others in your system.
 Shared notebooks, shared notes, shared tasks, shared lists, etc. The thinking is by engaging another in your process, you lessen the direct load on yourself and thereby become more productive.
-Personally I’ve found this to be true IF (and that’s one really big if) the person or persons being engaged share your same vision of the solution and a common willingness to participate.
-In the professional space the org chart can be used as the stick to reinforce use of a shared solution, but in the personal space there is rarely such an incentive.
+Personally, I’ve found this to be true IF (and that’s one really big if) the person or persons being engaged to share your same vision of the solution and a common willingness to participate.
+In the professional space, the org chart can be used as the stick to reinforce the use of a shared solution, but in the personal space, there is rarely such an incentive.
 You may be able to get a person to participate once, but making that success repeatable to multiple individuals and instances is a different matter entirely.

 Evaluate based on what not who

 Anyone can recommend a productivity solution, hack, or idea to me and I will evaluate it for myself based on the criteria listed above.
 Who that recommender is bears no impact on my evaluation.
-What is most interesting about this is many of the ideas I have adopted over the years have come from posts online, from people I have never heard of, but who’s ideas whether their own or shared from another, have met the requirements and made a difference for me.
+What is most interesting about this is many of the ideas I have adopted over the years have come from posts online, from people I have never heard of, but whose ideas whether their own or shared from another, have met the requirements and made a difference for me.
 I will admit if a person’s repeated advice fails my test I’m much less likely to pay attention in the future.
 So as I started this missive, let me recommend you evaluate what you see and read and determine for yourself what will work.